 Only files whose allocated memory space has not been overwritten can be recovered by AnyRecover.
-If you have a lost data on your system that is one year old and the memory space allocated to it is not yet overwritten, then you can recover the files.
+If you have data on your system lost for one year and the memory space allocated to it is not yet overwritten, then you can recover the files.
 The ability to recover a file is not based on its date of deletion but the availability of memory space allocated to it.

-If file system is intact, folder structure could be restored.
-If file system is incomplete or corrupted, all files will be in the RAW Files folder and lose their original names.
-Files in the All RAW Files partition are found over file system, so they lose original names and date.
+If a file system is intact, a folder structure could be restored.
+If the file system is incomplete or corrupted, all files will be in the RAW Files folder and their original names will be removed, too.
+Files in the All RAW Files partition are found over file system, so their original names and dates are lost.

 As far as file recovery options are concerned, there are several factors that come into play to determine the amount of time needed for all files to be recovered.

-Size of the drive; the larger the drive size, the longer it takes for AnyRecover to scan through and recover your deleted files.
-While smaller drives (usually less than 500GB) may take between about 30 minutes to fully recover, larger files (up to 1TB) may take hours and days.
+Size of the drive: the larger the drive size, the longer it takes for AnyRecover to scan through and recover your deleted files.
+While smaller drives (usually less than 500GB) may take about 30 minutes to fully recover, larger drives (up to 1TB) may take hours and days.

 Nature of the file: If the file is corrupted or damaged, it will also affect the total amount of time needed to recover the files.